Adhyan-1404/Exploratory-Data-Analysis-Projects/EDA 1/README.md

 # EDA on Sales Data

-Here, I done EDA on Sales data taken from Kaggle using Python libraries like :
+Here, I done EDA on Sales data (k_circle_sales.csv) taken from Kaggle using Python libraries like :
 * Numpy
 * Pandas
 * Matplotlib